Semirings: Overview

 Since the theory of semirings has lagged far behind ring theory, researchers have compensated by considering \textbf{semifields} \cite{VeC1,VeC2,HuW}, which are semirings $\mcA$ for which $(\mcA\setminus \{\zero\},\cdot)$ is a group; then group theory can be applied to the multiplicative structure instead of the additive structure.
 However this is rather restrictive when one aims for a general structure theory of semirings.

-This article describes an attempt over the past 20 years to find a general algebraic framework developed for semirings and related structures, such as hyperfields, often used in conjunction with tropical algebra/geometry.
+This article describes an attempt to find a general algebraic framework developed for semirings and related structures, such as hyperfields, often used in conjunction with tropical algebra/geometry.
 The initial idea can be found in \cite{Dr,Gau}, which was formulated as supertropical algebra in \cite{zur05TropicalAlgebra,IR} and was implemented for blueprints in \cite{Lor1,Lor2}, and put in a more general context in 2016 in~\cite{Row22}, in terms of a ``negation map.''
-More recently this approach was broadened further in~\cite{JMR3,AGR2} to a ``pair'' satisfying Property~N, which still is sufficient often to provide a robust structure theory, and we shall study such pairs in this paper.
-Examples treated in \S\ref{ex11} include supertropical pairs, tropicalized pairs, hyperpairs, function pairs, polynomial pairs, and matrix pairs.
+More recently this approach was broadened further in~\cite{JMR3,AGR2} to a ``pair'' satisfying ``Property~N,'' which still is sufficient often to provide a robust structure theory, and we shall study such pairs in this paper.
+Examples treated in \S\ref{ex11} include supertropical pairs, paired tropical extensions, hyperpairs, function pairs, polynomial pairs, and matrix pairs.
 Categorically we shall see that actually there are three different types of morphisms, each giving rise to its own structure theory.

 While studying semirings, we have encountered a fascinating connection between multiplication and addition, where the semiring has an underlying multiplicative monoid on which the additive structure acts, and this will drive forward most of the theory presented here.